Dead Man Walking (film)

 Dead Man Walking is a 1995 American crime drama film starring Susan Sarandon and Sean Penn, and co-produced and directed by Tim Robbins, who adapted the screenplay from the 1993 non-fiction book of the same name.
 It marked Peter Sarsgaard’s film debut.

 In the film, Sister Helen Prejean (Sarandon) establishes a special relationship with Matthew Poncelet (Penn), a character based on convicted murderers Elmo Patrick Sonnier and Robert Lee Willie.
-He is a prisoner on death row in Louisiana, and she visits him as his spiritual adviser after corresponding with him.
+He is a condemned prisoner on death row in Louisiana, and she visits him as his spiritual adviser after corresponding with him.

-The film was a critical and commercial success; it grossed $83 million on a budget of $11 million and received praise for the performances of Penn and Sarandon, as well as Robbins' direction.
+The film was a critical and commercial success.
+It grossed $83 million on a budget of $11 million and received praise for the performances of Penn and Sarandon, as well as Robbins' direction.
 Sarandon's performance won her the Academy Award for Best Actress, while Robbins and Penn were nominated for Best Director and Best Actor respectively.
 Bruce Springsteen was nominated for Best Original Song for the single "Dead Man Walkin'".